 Since 1919 five Chief Executive Officers have guided Guardian through depressions, recessions, good times and bad.
 We are proud of our past and continue to work to serve the financial needs of our current customers.

 The current board chairman is Charles Juneau of Juneau Associates.
-The directors are Julie Waymire, Co-Owner of Dempsey Adams Carstar; Optometrist Mark Kleindorfer; Dentist David Dombek; James Seiz retired President of the bank and Wilson Loch current President of the bank.
+The directors are Julie Waymire, Co-Owner of Dempsey Adams Carstar; Optometrist Mark Kleindorfer; Dentist David Dombek; Dennis Wilmsmeyer, Director of Americas Central Port, and Wilson Loch current President of the bank.

 Rachael Jarman is our Vice President & Corporate Secretary.
 Shane Wecker is our Executive Vice President & Asst.
 Secretary.